Access Raspberry Pi 4 UART Using Python

 Real-time Data Acquisition System

-A common UART application is building an embedded data logger.
-As an example, we will design a system to log temperature and humidity readings from a BME280 sensor module in real-time:
+A common UART application is building an embedded data logger. first, let us take a real-life example of how we will develop a system to monitor temperature and humidity using a BME280 sensor module in real-time.

 1. Connect BME280’s Tx/Rx to Pi GPIO and power.